ecg-marktplaats/marktplaats-api-guidelines/source/99-todo.rst

 * Much more details around security (authenticatie, delegation, authorisatie)
 * Add more clarity around having multiple APIs acting together as one
 * Consider adding information on testing
+* Define a change procedure for these guidelines.
 * JSONP
 * CORS?